 When selecting your KPIs, you can assign a degree of importance to each KPI.
 Click on the appropriate star to assign low, medium, high or critical importance.
 The important level helps to organise and prioritise your active KPIs.

 You can also arrange and re-order the KPIs presented in your reports.
 Simply drag & drop KPIs or categories to re-order.
 This will effect the presentation order in your reports and analysis.

-In addition, you can also create your own financial and non-financial KPIs.
+In addition, you can create your own custom financial and non-financial KPIs.

 There are 4 different types of 'custom' KPIs in Fathom:

-- Non-financial KPIs can be used to measure common business functions, for example: sales & marketing, customer service, production, operations, research & development, human resources etc...
+- Non-financial KPIs can be used to measure operational data, leading indicators, or common business measures, for example: sales & marketing, customer service, production, operations, research & development, human resources etc...
 Results for these KPIs must be imported into Fathom from Excel (see importing instructions) or manually entered into Fathom, in 'Step 1' of the company setup.

-- Account Watch KPIs enable you to track any account from your general ledger. (eg. ‘stock-on-hand’) as a KPI.
+- Account Watch KPIs enable you to track any account from your general ledger as a key metric in Fathom, allowing you to keep a close eye on key Income or Expense accounts.
 Performance can then be tracked against budget.

 - Tracking KPIs enable you to track financial KPIs for your divisions or locations.

 Formula KPIs are created by defining a formula for calculation.
 For example, you can create a KPI to track any expense accounts as a percentage of total costs or total revenue.
 You can also create KPIs using both financial and non-financial data (eg. ‘Revenue per Employee’).